-All Heller PhD students receive a fellowship that covers full tuition, mandatory fees, premium for individual Brandeis health insurance plus and annual stipend in the first and second years and the continuation tuition, mandatory fees, premium for individual Brandeis health insurance plus an annual stipend in the third and fourth years.
 Stipends are linked with milestones outlined below.
 Tuition, fees, and health insurance are billed on the University calendar and are posted based on student progressing toward program milestones.
-Students who are on the training grant (NIAAA) receive the federal stipend amount and have additional requirements related to the grant.
-All PhD student must satisfy the following conditions each year in order to receive their fellowship.
+All PhD students must satisfy the following conditions each year to receive their fellowship.
 Students will sign a letter accepting the fellowship at the beginning of their 1st, 3rd and 4th years to clarify and update the general requirements listed below.